Patrick Ogwang

-Patrick Engeu Ogwang is a Ugandan pharmacist, pharmacologist, ethnobotanist, medical researcher and entrepreneur, who serves as an associate professor and Head of the Department of Pharmacy at Mbarara University in Uganda.
-He concurrently serves as the Executive Chairman of Jena Herbals Uganda Limited, a private company that he founded that manufactures Covidex.

-Covidex is a herbal extract from three indigenous Ugandan plants, which has shown activity against a number of human viruses including COVID-19.
+Patrick Engeu Ogwang (born 1 January 1973) is a Ugandan pharmacist, pharmacologist, ethnobotanist, medical researcher and entrepreneur, who serves as an associate professor and head of the Department of Pharmacy at Mbarara University in Uganda.
+He concurrently serves as the executive chairman of Jena Herbals Uganda Limited, a private company that he founded that manufactures Covidex, an herbal extract from three indigenous Ugandan plants, which has shown activity against a number of human viruses including COVID-19.

 Background and education

 Ogwang was born circa 1973, in Otuboi Village, in Kaberamaido District, in Uganda's Eastern Region.
 His father was an Itesot and his mother was Langi.
-His father died first and then his mother also passed away.
+His father died first, and then his mother also died.
 Ogwang was then raised by an uncle.

-While growing up, he observed how his mother would preserve different herbs and prepare them for her children when they fell ill with minor ailments such as fever, stomach pains and upper respiratory infections.
-He would later take a deep interest in these plants, including laboratory analysis.
+While growing up, Ogwang observed how his mother would preserve different herbs and prepare them for her children when they fell ill with minor ailments such as fever, stomach pains and upper respiratory infections.
+He later took a deep interest in these plants, including laboratory analysis.

 After attending local primary school, he studied at St. Mary's College Kisubi, in Wakiso District, where he obtained his high school diploma in the mid 1990s.
-He was admitted to Makerere University, where he graduated with a Bachelor of Pharmacy.
+He was admitted to Makerere University, where he graduated with a Bachelor of Pharmacy degree.
 He followed that with a Master of Pharmacology, from Makerere University as well.
-His third degree is a Doctor of Philosophy in Pharmacology, from the same university.
+His third degree is a Doctor of Philosophy in Pharmacology from the same university.

-Innovation and Research
+Research

-Beginning circa 2004, Ogwang began serious study of the chemical compounds in the medicinal plants that were in his mother's "first aid kit".
+Beginning circa 2004, Ogwang began serious study of the chemical compounds in the medicinal plants that were in his mother's first-aid kit.
 He began tinkering with various combinations and mixtures together with different concentrations and dilutions.
-According to media interviews he has given, he came up with a compound that has prevented one of his family members from suffering sickle cell crises for nearly 20 years.
+He came up with a compound that has prevented one of his family members from suffering sickle cell crises for nearly twenty years.
 Another compound, when taken all year, provides immunity against contracting malaria.

-Ogwang also took off time and volunteered at the National Chemotherapeutic Research Institute (NCRI], in Wandegeya, under Dr. Grace Nambatya Kyeyune.
+Ogwang also took off time and volunteered at the National Chemotherapeutic Research Institute (NCRI), in Wandegeya, under Dr. Grace Nambatya Kyeyune.